 My research involves investigating the palaeoecology of Ediacaran communities and the morphometrics of a specific genera Parvancorina, which is a small but numerous anchor-shaped fossil.
 Typical of Ediacaran fossils - there is no equivocal evidence to nominate Parvancorina within a particular clade, so one of my goals is to extract as much morphological information as possible from these fossils in a bid to find the most parsimonious and informative interpretation.

 PhD in Ediacaran Palaeontology, University of Adelaide.
-In progress.
 Supervisors: Dr. Jim Gehling, Dr. Diego García-Bellido and Prof. Corey Bradshaw.

 BSc Honours in Ediacaran Palaeontology, University of Adelaide, 2014